Predictscores/predictscores/README.md

 series is unavailable the engine reuses the legacy static thresholds or the values provided through `opts.thresh` for compatibility.

-## CoinGecko Pro API requirement
+## CoinGecko FREE API requirement

-Both the `/api/crypto` endpoint and the `crypto-watchdog` cron rely on the CoinGecko Pro markets feed.
-Deployments must provide a valid `COINGECKO_API_KEY` environment variable; when it is missing the API now fails fast with a `coingecko_api_key_missing` error.
-Configure the variable in the hosting provider (for example Vercel project settings or GitHub Actions secrets) so the watchdog and public API remain operational.
+Both the `/api/crypto` endpoint and the `crypto-watchdog` cron now target the FREE CoinGecko markets feed (`https://api.coingecko.com/api/v3/coins/markets`).
+Deployments must configure the `COINGECKO_API_KEY` environment variable with a valid FREE-plan key (sent through the `x-cg-demo-api-key` header).
+Missing or malformed keys trigger `coingecko_env_incomplete`, while rejected keys return `coingecko_api_key_invalid` so the issue is visible in logs.

+The guard against CoinGecko rate limits continues to reserve quota through Upstash Redis.
+Provide `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` so the watchdog and API can enforce the ≤30 requests/minute and ≤300 requests/day budget.
+Every call logs a structured `coingecko.quota` entry with the current counters and limits to simplify compliance checks inside GitHub Actions output.

+When the cron or API handler runs it emits a "CoinGecko env validation" log section that records which of the required environment variables are present (`present`, `missing`, or `invalid`).
+Live fetches are blocked while the configuration is incomplete, preventing accidental outbound requests before the FREE endpoint is fully configured.
+Cached responses remain available so end users can keep consuming data while the configuration is fixed.

 ## Value bets meta stats schema